coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-CLIP-Benchmark/README.md

 ---

-## 🇧🇷 External Validation Cohort (Brazil GuWID Dataset)
+## 🔬 External Validation Cohort (GuWID-UnB Dataset)
-To stress-test the domain generalization limits and prevent source-dataset bias, we introduced the completely independent **Gunshot Wound Image Database (GuWID)** compiled by the National University of Brasília (UnB), Brazil.
-This benchmark dataset is officially accessible via their public repository: [pedrogarciafreitas/GuWID-UnB](https://github.com/pedrogarciafreitas/GuWID-UnB).
+To stress-test the domain generalization limits and prevent source-dataset bias, we introduced the completely independent **Gunshot Wound Image Database (GuWID)**.
+This dataset was constructed as part of the study titled *"Deep Learning-Based Human Gunshot Wounds Classification"* by Renato Queiroz Nogueira Lira et al., in collaboration with the University of Brasília (UnB) and other institutions.
+The benchmark dataset is officially accessible via their public repository: [pedrogarciafreitas/GuWID-UnB](https://github.com/pedrogarciafreitas/GuWID-UnB).

-Serving as a rigorous cross-national "Final Exam," this out-of-distribution (OOD) cohort challenges the models across severe demographic and acquisition protocol shifts.
+Serving as a rigorous external "Final Exam," this out-of-distribution (OOD) cohort challenges the models across severe demographic shifts, distinct photography setups, and varied lesion-acquisition protocols.

 | Wound Category (GuWID External Evaluation Cohort) | Total Images |
 | :--- | :---: |